elementor/elementor-developers-docs/src/controls/control-types.md

 Elementor has several base controls extending the abstract base class, each built to serve a different purpose:

-* [UI Controls](./ui-controls/) – Control for creating UI controls visible only in the panel.
-These controls don’t return any value.
 * [Data_Controls](./data-controls/) – Control for creating data controls that return a single value.
 * [Multi Value Controls](./multi-value-controls/) – Control for creating controls that return multiple values.
 * [Unit Controls](./unit-controls/) – Control for creating unit controls that return unit-based values.
+* [UI Controls](./ui-controls/) – Control for creating UI elements visible only in the panel that doesn't return values.
 * [Group Controls](./group-controls/) – Control for creating group controls that group together several regular controls.

 ## Inheritance